oldd/projects/02-battleship.md

 	the ability to set shipState

 step 3:
-	the ability to compare guesses to shipState (console.log, or alerrs)
+	the ability to compare guesses to shipState (console.log, or alerts)

 step 4:
 	the ability to see your hits/misses on the board